cast-org/figuration/docs/migration.md

 ### List
 - A new component that allows for greater styling options for lists, or pseudo-lists using `<div>`s.

+### Pagination
+- Pagination has been modified with a couple of style modifier classes for greater flexibility.
+The use of the `.pagination-group` modifier class on the `.pagination` element is needed to keep the same look as the older pagination component.

 ## Utilities